behreajj/AsepriteSwatchExchange/README.md

 These files may also include groups of colors.
 Groups are ignored by the importer.
 The distinction between global, spot and normal colors is ignored as well.

+### ACT Files

+`.act` files support 8-bit RGB colors.
+These files come in two versions: 768 bytes and 772 bytes.
+The 768 byte version has no header or meta-data, it is just 256 colors (256 * 3 = 768).
+At the end of the 772 version are 2 bytes listing the number of colors and 2 bytes designating a transparent index.
+Neither Krita nor GIMP seem to support 772 bytes, so this script writes 768.
+It will try to read 772 bytes.
+Since `.act` files seem to be intended for indexed color mode, the script preserves palette order rather than prepending a transparent mask, in contrast with `.aco` and `.ase` files.

 ## Download

 To download this script, click on the green Code button above, then select Download Zip.
 You can also click on the `aseSwatchIo.lua` file.
 Beware that some browsers will append a `.txt` file format extension to script files on download.
 Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
 There can also be issues with copying and pasting.
 Be sure to click on the Raw file button; do not copy the formatted code.